Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 	2. Computer science background.

-	3. Any professional (or retired) software developers?
+	3. Professional (or retired) software developers?
 I may be the only one.

-2. Given the audience experience with software development, or the lack of it, this first presentation needs to be very general.
+2. Given the audience experience with software development, or the lack of it, this first presentation needs to be very general, and perhaps skimpy on details.

 3. The "software development project" must be in some way relevant to behavior analysis.